 Cinnamon Rolls will fill your house with the wonderful smell of freshly baked sweet rolls that are full of cinnamon and topped with a homemade whipped cream cheese frosting.
-Try my Quick Cinnamon Rolls for the same great cinnamon roll taste.
+Try my Quick Cinnamon Rolls or my Air Fryer Cinnamon Roll for the same great cinnamon roll taste!

 It made sense to add this classic cinnamon rolls recipe to my growing number of sweet roll recipes, including my Raspberry Cream Cheese Sweet Rolls, Orange Sweet Rolls, and Lemon Blueberry Sweet Rolls.

 No matter the bakery you walk into, you are almost certainly going to find a cinnamon roll on the menu.
 But, you will have to travel to Sweden to find the giant cinnamon rolls that measure 12 inches in diameter or more!
 But don’t be intimidated, the cinnamon rolls from this recipe are pretty average in size, so you should be fine eating the entire roll.